jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 :   List of strings.

-    A list of protocol schemes ("http", "ftp", etc.) for URIs that Markdown Mode should highlight.
+    A list of protocol schemes ("http", "ftp", etc.) for URLs that Markdown Mode should highlight.

 ### Inline Image Display